 Grouse like the woodlands, and will tend to avoid open fields.
 They like the dense cover of underbrush and can usually be heard better than spotted by their unique drumming sound.
 To hunt grouse, you need to get off the logging roads and into the thick brush.
 Grouse will flush, and you will have just a second or two to get a shot off.

 Make sure you read the flight path and shoot in front of the bird where you think it will be.
-Sometimes you will see a plume of feathers, but often times you won’t know if you hit one of not until you search for the bird, which is where a dog becomes a big help.
+Sometimes you will see a plume of feathers, but oftentimes you won’t know if you hit one or not until you search for the bird, which is where a dog becomes a big help.
 Remember the thicker and thornier the brush the better the chances it holds grouse.

 The common pheasant is another upland bird that is heavily hunted as a meat source and is considered a delicacy to many.
 The pheasant can be found in most US states except the southeast, and across most of Europe.